Reshaping Tax Administrations Through Influential Leadership

 Influential leadership is not a one size fits all approach to leadership, but a matrix of interconnected elements that can be learnt and mastered.

-At the beginning we will contextualize why the change is needed.
-Later on we will discuss difference between internal and external influential leadership and which roles leader should take and implement.
-As tax administrations in the region are not isolated institutions and should cooperate among each other, we will tackle main challenges of cross – border cooperation.
+At the beginning we contextualized why the change is needed.
+Later on we discussed difference between internal and external influential leadership and which roles leader should take and implement.
+As tax administrations in the region are not isolated institutions and should cooperate among each other, we tackled main challenges of cross – border cooperation.

-Learning modality of an open discussion will devote a lot of time for debate and enable learning from each other.
+Learning modality of an open discussion devoted a lot of time for debate and enable learning from each other.

 What will you learn